 What is a chain conveyor?

 Chain conveyor systems are rugged, durable conveyors used to transport products along a production line.
 They are suited to many items that wouldn’t typically convey on a roller conveyor.
 Therefore, typical uses are to move pallets, racks, industrial containers and any products with a sturdy lower surface.
+Chain conveyor systems can be found in numerous industrial and commercial environments, including warehouses, automotive plants and distribution centers.

-A chain conveyors is powered by a continuous chain and they are primarily utilized to transport heavy loads.
+A chain conveyor is powered by a continuous chain and they are primarily utilized to transport heavy loads.
 Our chain conveyor systems are typically a double strand configuration with the load positioned on the chains, however multiple strand configurations are available.

 Because chain conveyors are generally very easy to install they usually require minimal maintenance, and integrates easily in systems with CDLR and transfers.
 Sometimes they are referred to as a pallet conveyor due to their wide use in transporting wood or steel pallets.
 In addition, multiple chain options allow for flexibility in applications as well as environments.